illyfrancis/scribble/docs/draft.md

 After the ` VUS Core ` produces the outbound data it is routed to an ` Event Sink ` according to message type and/or client.
 The role of the components in this module is to translate the outbound data to a predefined format.
 For example, a message in an object form may be transformed into an XML document or JSON format.
 However it does not transform the messages into a wire format that is specific to the messaging solution - it is the responsibility of the ` Integration ` components.

-Prior to the message being forwarded to an endpoints defined in the ` Integration ` module, the components also persist the outbound message.
+Prior to the message being forwarded to an endpoints defined in the ` Integration ` module, the components also persist the outbound message in a query data store.

 The storage of the outbound message should capture relevant meta-data so that it can be easily correlated with the corresponding inbound messages captured by ` Event Source `.
-Document-oriented databases are well suited for this use case in that the messages can be expressed in the form of schema-less documents.
-Also it is important to note that these 'query' data sources are not intended to be used by the core processing.
-There is no dependencies on the 'query' databases from the core module.
+Document-oriented databases, are well suited for this use case in that the messages can be expressed in the form of schema-less documents.
+Also it is important to note that the query data store is not intended to be used by the core module for message processing.

 ### 4. Reference data service